bkryza/clang-uml/README.md

 project is to easily maintain up-to-date diagrams within a code-base or document legacy code.
 The configuration file or files for `clang-uml` define the type and contents of each generated diagram.
-Currently the diagrams are generated in [PlantUML](https://plantuml.com) format.
+Currently, the diagrams are generated in [PlantUML](https://plantuml.com) format.

 `clang-uml` currently supports C++ up to version 17.